"A joy that is not shared is incomplete" - Robert Morneau

 Dan may or may not have an obsession with cars.
 Follow along with his dream car build up; a 1967 Camaro.

-Swinging Under the Stars in the Snow
+Under the Stars with the Fairlane

 [et_bloom_inline optin_id="optin_4"]